Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbac-brukerstart-here.md

-### 🚧 Work In Progress
-This page is under construction, thanks for your patience!

 ### If you are starting with raw Bruker data, use this flow chart to prepare your files for analysis or deposition.
-Click on a step for links to the required tools/pages.
+*Click on a step for links to the required tools/pages.*

 <div align="center">